 Initial Enrollment Period

-There is a 7–month period of time during which you can enroll in Medicare that begins three months prior to the month prior to the month you turn 65 and ends three months after your birthday month.
+There is a 7–month period of time during which you can enroll in Medicare that begins three months before you turn 65, and ends 3 months after the month you turn 65.
 If you apply prior to your birthday month, your coverage will be effective on the first day of your birthday month.

 Annual Enrollment Period